-Local, state and federal agencies work with the Governor’s Office of Regulatory Assistance to update and maintain the JAPRA form.
+Local, state and federal agencies work with the Governor’s Office of Regulatory Assistance in Tempe, Arizona to update and maintain the JAPRA form.
 Larger print, more space for answers, and help links make the form easier to use.

 JARPA form and instructions

 Where to send your completed JARPA

 Take a short survey on JARPA

 We want to make this site a valuable resource for everyone who might need an environmental permit.
 Send us your suggestions so we can update and add information to the site.
 If you have a general comment, we want to hear that too.